starfollower/starfollower/README.md

 inspo allowed  #IDC!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-   NONSHARING sword selfshipper ,, bc me and my girlfriend are swocket
+   non-sharing sword selfshipper . doubles dni as it's very personal to me </3

   pokemon fan since like 2012 or something idk i was in my googo gaga phase doe so like ..
 POKEPARK FANS  I LOVE YOU